JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_drop/README.md

 Normally, when doing a strategy with one sound gag used to stun (and soften up) cogs for drop (and possibly also throw and/or squirt) gags, a Foghorn is necessary in the presence of one or more level 12 cogs.
 Organic drop fixes this problem.
-This is particularly common in CFOs, as well as in other bosses.
+This is particularly common in CFOs and other bosses, as well as in DA Offices.

 ### X6 [76%] &#x2693;